-Do you feel your face drawings or paintings lack realism even though you've thoroughly understood facial proportions and placement of elements within the head shape?
+Do you feel your portrait drawings or paintings lack realism, even though you've thoroughly understood facial proportions and placement of elements within the head shape?
 Do you get stuck when trying to draw realistic eyes, noses, lips, or any other part of the face?

 By making time to analyze and draw eyes, noses, lips, and ears individually, you are not only improving your drawing skills, but preparing yourself to create more effective portraits later on.
 Not to mention, the process will be much less intimidating for you and you'll be able to work a lot faster.